HomeDev GuideRecipesAPI Reference

 Note

-Use static properties for critical content that must always be present, and composition areas for flexible, reorderable content blocks.
+Use static properties for critical content you must include, and composition areas for flexible, reorderable content blocks.